karmaniverous/stan/.stan/system/stan.todo.md

 Next up (priority order)

+- Class‑based design adoption audit
+  - Apply the new project policy: prefer class‑based design wherever possible.
+  - For touched modules, prefer introducing small single‑responsibility classes that fit existing ports/adapters seams.
+  - Do not refactor purely for style; convert opportunistically with functional changes, and record any follow‑ups as needed.

 - CLI UI unification (Live + Logger under one composable UI)
   - Provide a single RunnerUI that composes a shared ProgressModel and a pluggable sink (LiveTableSink | LoggerSink).
   - Share status labels and summary via one helper; preserve q/r keys, final‑frame flush, and parity with existing tests.